div1090/div1090.github.io/reading-list.md

 2. **Sapiens: A Brief History of Humankind** by *Yuval Noah Harari*
 3. **The Gene: An Intimate History** by *Siddhartha Mukherjee*
 4. **The Haves and the Have-Nots: A Brief and Idiosyncratic History of Global Inequality** by *Branko Milanović*
+5. **Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think** by *Hans, Ola and Anna Rosling*

 <!-- Show static HTML/CSS as a placeholder in case js is not enabled - javascript include will override this if things work -->
 <style type="text/css" media="screen">